Create-Technology-S4/.github/profile/README.md

 #### Final Attempt

 For my third and final attempt, I set out to actually implement the gyroscope to control the character's camera.
-This final prototype was relatively quick to implement as most the useful and time consuming work has been done by the prior prototypes.
+This final prototype was relatively quick to implement as most the useful and time-consuming work has been done by the prior prototypes.
 It was just a matter of listening for the right data and updating the camera's angle on every tick (20 times per second).

 This resulted in the demo below.